Everything I Know About Optimizing Remote Workflows

 📞 Client specialists managing client relationships needed the software to answer: what have we done for client X recently?

-Anytime a human is asking another human these questions, it's a sign your workflow is broken and your task management software isn't doing its job.
+When a human is asking another human these questions, it's a sign your workflow is broken and your task management software isn't living up to its potential.

-In working with email marketing agencies I've found the most intuitive setup involves storing information about the work (SOPs, company policies, client notes) in Notion or Google Docs, while the work itself is stored inside of the task management software of choice.
+Store information about the work (SOPs, company policies, client notes) in Notion or Google Docs and store tasks (aka the work itself) inside of task management software.

 A task doesn't exist if it's not assigned in Asana.
 Company policies, SOPs, and critical notes about clients don't exist if they don't live in Notion.